MakhdoomMehdi/Frame-extraction-using-Dual-TV-L1-optical-flow-algorithm/README.md

 Feel free to fork this project, submit pull requests, or suggest any improvements!
 If you encounter any bugs or issues, please open an issue on GitHub.

 License
+This project is open-source and available under the MIT License.
+See the LICENSE file for more details.